-A professional teacher, specialized services, principal or administrator license and endorsements may be renewed for a period of five years upon submission of an application for renewal, the required fee and completion of professional development activities that will aid the license-holder in meeting the standards for professional educators as prescribed in section 12.02 (2) of these rules.
-To be eligible to renew a professional license, the holder shall complete such on-going professional development activities within the period of time for which the professional license is valid or within the five years preceding the application date.
+A professional teacher, special services, principal or administrator license and endorsements may be renewed for a period of five years upon submission of an application for renewal, the required fee and completion of professional development activities that will aid the license-holder in meeting the standards for professional educators as prescribed in section 12.02(2) of these rules.
+To be eligible to renew a professional license, the holder shall complete such ongoing professional development activities within the period of time for which the professional license is valid or if the license has expired within the five years preceding the application date.
 An applicant for renewal shall meet the following requirements: